NourSafwan/3D-dice-openGL/README.md

 * ### then just run main.cpp; Enjoy 😊.

-* Note: you can rotate the Dice using the keyboard arrows
+* Note: you can rotate the Dice using the keyboard arrows.